eMetaboHUB/Forum-DiseasesChem/app/build_RDF_store/README.md

   - successful_linking_ids.txt: a list of all the linking identifiers for which no link to a linked identifier was found
   - s_metdata.txt: a cache metadata file which may also be used for back-up.

-To faciliate to loading of these data graph in Virtuoso the output directory should be the shared directory of Virtuoso, corresponding to his *dumps* directory.
+To faciliate the loading of these data graph in Virtuoso the output directory should be the shared directory of Virtuoso, corresponding to the *dumps* directory.

-At the end of the process, a *upload.sh* file is also build in the output directory.
-This file contains all the *ISQL* commands that should be execute by Virtuoso to properly load all graphs and metadata.
+At the end of the process, two files are created: pre_upload.sh and upload_data.sh.
+These files contains all the *ISQL* commands that should be execute by Virtuoso to properly load graphs and metadata. pre_upload.sh is a light version of upload_data.sh which is loading only data needed to compute associations.
+Thus, it does only load a small part of PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graphs, which are huge graphs.
+This light upload version can be used to have a light version of the RDF triplestore, without all information about compounds.
+Also, these both upload files contains duplicate information and **must not** be loaded on the same Virtuoso session !

 ```bash
 dockvirtuoso=$(docker-compose ps | grep virtuoso | awk '{print $1}')